Sport-by-sport look at the impact of the coronavirus outbreak

 Athletics

-– The World Indoor Championships, which had been due to take place in Nanjing in China this month, have been called off.
+– The World Indoor Championships, which had been due to take place in Nanjing in China this month, were rearranged for March 2021.

 – Organisers of the London Marathon are monitoring the situation but the April 26 event is scheduled to go ahead.
-The Paris Marathon, which was due to take place on April 5, has been postponed until October 18 and the Rome Marathon, scheduled for March 29, has been cancelled.
+The Paris Marathon, which was due to take place on April 5, was postponed until October 18 and the Rome Marathon, scheduled for March 29, as well as the Boston Marathon, slated for April 20, were cancelled.

 Rugby league